gnuthought/ansible-role-openshift-provision/README.md

 * `openshift_provision` - Variable for single cluster management, ignored
   if `openshift_clusters` is set.

+* `openshift_provision_change_record` - Local filename in which to record all changes between current state and configured state.

 * `openshift_resource_path` - Default list of directories to search for file paths in cluster and project `cluster_resources` and `resources` definitions.
   Default to playbook directory